ahmedwaheed58/MyReads/README.md

 # MyReads Project

-feat: Create "My reads" interactivr app using react.js
+feat: Create "My reads" interactive app using react.js

 My reads application enables user to categorize books in currently reading, want to read or read shelves.
 A search page is added to select books